maplesteve/homebridge-info/README.md

     - n = 60000 - every minute
     - n = 300000 - every 5 minutes

     Don't set this too low.
-Default is 10000.
+Default is 10000 (10 seconds).

 - **updateCheckFrequency** (number): The plugin will check for if an updated version of homebridge is available every n milliseconds, e.g.
     - n = 3600000 - once every hour
     - n = 86400000 - once a day

     Don't set this too low.
-Default is 3600000.
+Default is 3600000 (every hour).

 ## Usage